Beginner

 Canvas App

-• Works with many data sources like SharePoint, Excel, SQL, and Dataverse.
+• Works with multiple data sources

 Model-Driven App

-• Less UI flexibility, but strong business logic and security.
+• Strong business logic and security

 13. What is a Power Platform Environment?